-ENIGMA’s Vivek Mutalik, Adam Deutschbauer, Pavel Novichkov and Adam Arkin win R&D100 Award for a tool developed under our “Discovery Program”; where high risk projects are funded for a short duration to encourage high impact changes in science or technological capability that extend and enhance our ongoing research
+ENIGMA’s Vivek Mutalik, Adam Deutschbauer, Pavel Novichkov, and Adam Arkin win R&D100 Award for a tool developed under our “Discovery Program”; where high-risk projects are funded for a short duration to encourage high impact changes in science or technological capability that extend and enhance our ongoing research

-Dub-seq technology is based on creating genomic fragment library in association with dual barcodes on broad-host vectors.
+Dub-seq technology is based on creating a genomic fragment library in association with dual barcodes on broad-host vectors.
 DNA (from any source) is sheared and cloned between dual barcodes.
 Then, the cloned genomic fragment is identified and associated with unique DNA barcode upfront and is done only once for each library.
 Once this step of associating barcodes to genomic fragment is performed, only one of the barcodes is used as a proxy for clonal isolate in the following experiments.
 This standardization enables researchers to assay the same library across diverse conditions with minimal cost per genome-wide assay.
 A simple analytic approach aids in connecting fragment score and gene score to gene function.

-For more information associated with the award: http://newscenter.lbl.gov/2017/11/20/berkeley-lab-takes-home-four-rd-100-awards-for-cutting-edge-technologies/
+For more information associated with the award: https://newscenter.lbl.gov/2017/11/20/berkeley-lab-takes-home-four-rd-100-awards-for-cutting-edge-technologies/